riyakrishna8c-349/smart-traffic-decision-system-/README.md

   Instructions for testing :
  1) Python is installed and working

  2) Open terminal/command prompt and navigate to the project folder.
 Run the program using: python main.py

-3)Observe the output for each cycle:
+3 )The program will automatically execute 5 cycles of traffic simulation.
+For each cycle, verify:
- * Current traffic on all roads
+* Traffic data for all roads is displayed
- *  Selected busiest road
+* The road with the maximum number of cars is selected
- * Allocated green signal time
+* Appropriate green signal time is assigned:

-4)Verify that and Check multiple cycles to confirm consistent behavior of the system.
+      More than 20 cars → 55 seconds
+      11–20 cars → 35 seconds
+      10 or less cars → 20 seconds

+4) Check traffic updates after each cycle:
+      Selected road → cars decrease by 10
+      Other roads → cars increase by 3
+5) Ensure that:
+* Car count never becomes negative
+* Simulation runs for all 5 cycles

+6) Final message “Simulation finished” is displayed